IBM-Security/verify-operator/docs/Design.md

 |Endpoint|Description
 |--------|-----------
+|/check|This URL will simply check to see if the user is currently authenticated or not.
+If they are not authenticated they will be redirected to '/login.
 |/login|This is the kick-off URL for the authentication processing.
 It will handle the generation of the redirect to IBM Security Verify for authentication.
 |/auth|This endpoint is the main endpoint for the authentication processing.
 It will mostly handle the validation of the supplied OIDC JWT after the authentication has completed.
+|/logout|This endpoint will log out the current authenticated session.

 The [Vouch Proxy](https://github.com/vouch/vouch-proxy) project contains an example OIDC-RP implementation which can be referenced for the implementation of this controller.
 The [github.com/coreos/go-oidc](https://pkg.go.dev/github.com/coreos/go-oidc#section-readme) package will be used to handle the OIDC specific processing.